Should you categorise marketing and fly fishing as art, science or a combination of both?

 Many articles on “fishing and marketing” talk about planning, SWOT, strategy, target, segments, persistence, reach, frequency, knowing your customer/quarry etc. etc. However, a recent fishing trip to the Tongariro River with my brothers and my father Jack, a 75-year-old very experienced fly fisherman, reinforced the importance of attitude.

-Be it a social mass marketing campaign centred on reducing the car accident rate or changing behaviour towards a specific brand (Mercedes versus BMW) the ultimate job of marketing is to influence attitudes.
-It is through changing a person’s beliefs, feelings and/or behaviour that one can change a person’s attitude.
+Be it a social mass marketing campaign centred on reducing the car accident rate or changing behaviour towards a specific brand, (Mercedes versus BMW) the ultimate job of marketing is to influence attitudes.
+It is through changing a person’s beliefs, feelings and/or behaviour that consequently changes a person’s attitude.

 The answer is plain for all to see in the image above.
 When I reflect on the feelings shown in the image of “Jacks Joy” it reminds me of how important it is when communicating to make your audience think, feel and do.

 Which component is more influential?
-In this instance would you argue it was the ‘doing’?
+Maybe you could argue it was the ‘doing’.
 The ritual, the wading, the casting and the landing of that fish.
 Or would you say it was the ‘thinking’?
 All the conversations about previous fishing trips to create a subconscious desire to go again.
 Or would you side with the ‘feeling’?
 The arrival to our location and the change brought about by being there in that environment.
 Today Jack only remembers the sheer joy of catching that beautiful Rainbow trout with his sons.
 This joy would not have materialised without my brothers and I working to a plan to make that joyful experience happen.

 Working out how and which attitudinal component to influence is a combination of experience and knowledge and with business and fishing you ‘don’t know what you don’t know’.
 Any serious business understands the importance of marketing as a driver of growth.
 Without a marketing plan and resource to execute this plan most businesses stagnate and ‘live in hope’.
 This approach is much like fishing in ignorance, you’re bound to go hungry!